cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

    names.

    To check that everything is complete, click the validate button, located on buttons above the canvas area.
-Five buttons are available:
+These controls are available:

    .. figure:: /_images/hydrator-gs-1-5-buttons.png
      :figwidth: 100%